dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

 Firstly, MNEs from developing countries are less likely than those from rich countries to benefit from the technological competence of the region where they invest.
-As few of them can rival with the technological capabilities of the IBMs, Apples and Microsoft of the world, they often lack the absorptive capacity needed to fully take advantage of innovation-prone regional contexts [6].
+As few of them can rival with the technological capabilities of the IBMs, Rolls Royces and Airbuses of the world, they often have a less developed ***absorptive capacity***, needed to fully take advantage of innovation-prone regional factors [6].

-Secondly, multinational firms from developing countries tend to invest in cities where a lot of companies are pursuing the same activity in the value chain (R&D or Design and Testing for instance), but they are not necessarily attracted by cluster or firms in the same industry (automobiles or computers for instance).
+Secondly, multinational firms from developing countries tend to invest in cities where a lot of companies are pursuing the same activity in the value chain (R&D or Design and Testing, for instance), but they are not necessarily attracted by cluster or firms in the same industry (automobiles, computers, drugs...).

 [6]: http://www.jstor.org/stable/2393553?seq=1#page_scan_tab_contents "Cohen and Levinthal (1990)"